THE GLOBAL E-WASTE PROBLEMS

 Consumers lack independent Safety Standard

 This is particularly true in White Goods where fires occurred and lives have been lost.
-The Preparing for Reuse protocol, also known as PAS141 and is a British Standard, does not have any independently assessed competency requirements of the repairer.
-In addition to that the standards of testing in that protocol will mean goods repaired will have a shortened life span, and goods supplied to these centres are moved away from the community, increasing environmental impact and higher sales costs.
-EEESafe is safer than a BSi.
+The Preparing for Reuse protocol, which was known as PAS141 and is a British Standard, has now been retired.
+It has been replaced by the EU EN50614 standard and still like it’s predecessor, does not have any independently assessed competency requirements of a repairer that a consumer can recognise as having a suitable depth of knowledge in Electrical Repair.
+In addition to that, the standards of testing within that protocol will mean that goods repaired will likely have a shortened life span and lower trust in repair/reuse.
+Also goods supplied to these centres remove local repair opportunities from the community, increasing environmental impact and higher sales costs.
+Here is why EEESafe was safer than a BSi Standard and the same when used within an EU Protocol.

 UK has no Critical Raw Materials